Core Concepts

 - This noble gas is one of the rarest elements on Earth.
 It composes only one part per million of the atmosphere by volume.

-- The element krypton was discovered partially by accident, which is why it is named after the Greek word “Krypto” which means “hidden.”
+- The element krypton was discovered partially by accident.
+For this reason, it is named after the Greek word “krypto” which means “hidden.”

 - Although Kr is rarely present on Earth it is abundant on stars like the sun.

-- One common use of krypton use to be obtaining artificial rubies.
+- One former use of krypton was to obtain artificial rubies.

-- This element and the other group 18 elements on the periodic table were among the last elements to be discovered.
+- This element and the other Group 18 elements were among the last elements to be discovered.

 Krypton is a chemical element with the symbol Kr.
-It lies in group 18 and period 4, to the right of bromine and below Argon.
-It is in the noble gas family and tends not to react with other elements because it already has its desired s and p electrons in their valence energy level.
-The element has an atomic number of 36, melting point of -157 degrees celsius, and a boiling point of -153 degrees celsius.
+It lies in Group 18 and Period 4, to the right of bromine and below argon.
+A proud member of the noble gas family, it tends not to react with other elements because it already has its desired s and p electrons in their valence energy level.
+The element has an atomic number of 36, melting point of -157°C (-251°F), and a boiling point of -153°C (-243°F).

 Krypton is very similar to the other noble gases because it is colorless, odorless, and is not very chemically reactive.
 Krypton has an electronegativity of 3.

-In 2014 scientists successfully used the krypton-dating technique to identify the age of a 120,000 year old sample of Antarctic ice.
-Much like the very common carbon-dating technique, krypton-dating measures the decay of a radioactive isotope, that has constant and well known decay rates and compares it to a stable isotope.
-Since Krypton is a noble gas, it does not interact chemically with other elements and has a half life of about 230,000 years.
+In 2014, scientists successfully used the krypton dating technique to identify the age of a 120,000-year-old sample of Antarctic ice.
+Much like the common carbon dating technique, krypton dating measures the decay of a radioactive isotope that has constant and known decay rates, and compares it to a stable isotope.
+Since krypton is a noble gas, it does not interact chemically with other elements.
+It has a half-life of about 230,000 years.
 Carbon dating doesn’t work well on ice because carbon-14 is in the ice by cosmic rays.
-It has radioactive isotope (Kr-81) which decays slowly, and a stable isotope (Krypton-83) which does not decay.
-When you compare the proportion of stable-to-radioactive isotopes provides the age of the ice.
-With this new technique researchers believe that they may be able to date ice back up to 1.5 million years.
+It has radioactive isotope (krypton-81) which decays slowly, and a stable isotope (krypton-83) which does not decay.
+Comparing the proportion of stable-to-radioactive isotopes estimates the age of the ice.
+With this new technique, researchers believe that they may be able to date ice up to 1.5 million years in the past.

 Deep Mantle Krypton

-Using the different isotopes of Kr scientists are able to create a sort of chemical fingerprint that displays the ingredients that made the Earth.
-Kr from Earth’s mantle is collected from geologic hotspots, volcanic locales thought to be fed by underlying mantle that is very hot compared to the surrounding mantle.
-Places like the Galapagos Islands and Iceland reveal a clearer picture of how our planet was created.
-The findings indicate Earth’s volatile elements arrived as Earth was growing and shaping itself as a planet.
-This information is important because it contradicts the popular theory that Earth’s volatile elements were mostly delivered near the end of the Earth’s formation.
-The isotopes suggest that planetesimals, minute planets, from the outer solar system bombarded the Earth early on.
+Using the different isotopes of krypton, scientists are able to create a sort of chemical fingerprint that displays the ingredients that made the earth.
+Krypton from Earth’s mantle is collected from geologic hotspots, volcanic locales thought to be fed by underlying mantle that is very hot compared to the surrounding mantle.
+Places like the Galápagos Islands and Iceland reveal a clearer picture of how our planet was created.
+The findings indicate that Earth’s volatile elements arrived as Earth was growing and shaping itself as a planet.
+This information is important because it contradicts the alternative theory that Earth’s volatile elements were mostly delivered near the end of the planet’s formation.
+The isotopes suggest that planetesimals (minute planets) from the outer solar system bombarded Earth early on.

 Krypton in Today’s World